krawaller/algol5/modules/content/material/about/roadmap/about.md

 title: "Roadmap"
 slug: "roadmap"
 blurb: "A peek at what is to come"
-thumbnail: "wip-thumb.png"
+thumbnail: "road-thumb.jpg"
-mainImage: "wip-big.png"
+mainImage: "roadmap.jpg"
 sort: 42
 created: "2020-04-10"
-updated: "2020-04-10"
+updated: "2020-06-08"
 ---

-WIP
+{PIC:name=roadmap.jpg,cred=Photo by LEGO,credurl=https://www.lego.com/en-ie/product/road-tape-854048,title=Road map}

-{PIC:name=wip-big.png,cred=Art by David,title=Work in progress}
+So, where do we want to take {ME}?
+After all it is still very much in a beta state.

-What we gonna do with {ME}?
+Here's the list of things we hope to add, in semi-prioritised order!

-- Online play
+1. Graphical design
-- AI
+1. Online play
-- Slack bot
+1. AI opponents
-- Better UI
+1. Dedicated UI for larger screens
-- Large screen support
+1. Bots for Slack, Messenger, Twitter, etc

 And, of course, moar games!